Week 1

 alias denv="deactivate"

 At some point, I had to do a git reset command.
-It wasn’t clear to me, what the different arguments meant.
-Clarified a bit better for me in this Stack Overflow.
+I couldn’t seem to solve a merge issue myself.
+Git Reset is a more drastic way to rewind my local repo to the server version.
+It was clarified a bit better for me in this Stack Overflow.
 I used a Hard reset, which put me back a little bit too far, but only had a few steps to redo.

 I was in the habit of using git add ., so I added a .gitignore file to keep from accidentally staging a few things in future: